LogoLogo

 Partition the input stream by the primary key

 An important requirement for the Pinot upsert table is to partition the input stream by the primary key.
-For Kafka messages, this means the producer shall set the key in the send API.
+For Kafka messages, this means the producer shall set the key in the API.
 If the original stream is not partitioned, then a streaming processing job (e.g. Flink) is needed to shuffle and repartition the input stream into a partitioned one for Pinot's ingestion.

 Enable upsert in the table configurations